• News

 It’s easy to find exceptional rates from GEICO, as the company is known for its customizable plans that come at affordable costs.
 You’ll also find easily accessible discounts for safety features such as anti-theft systems, anti-lock brakes and air bags.

-USAA: Best Military Provider
+USAA: Best for Military

 USAA is an excellent choice for military members, their families and veterans.
 The company regularly comes with cheap prices, and it’s known for exceptional customer service.
 For extra savings, USAA offers discounts for students with good grades, those with a clean driving record and those who garage their cars on military bases.

-Progressive: Best for High-Risk Drivers
+Progressive: Best for Accident-Prone Drivers

 If your driving history isn’t spotless, Progressive might be the right insurer to turn to.
 High-risk drivers such as those with speeding tickets, DUIs and at-fault accidents often get accepted by Progressive.
-The company offers the Name Your PriceⓇ tool for those who aren’t sure exactly how much coverage they can afford.
+The company offers the Name Your Price? tool for those who aren’t sure exactly how much coverage they can afford.

 Does car insurance cover towing?